daos-stack/daos/doc/admin/deployment.md

 This will be the host which bootstraps the DAOS management service (MS).

-To illustrate, assume a cluster with homogenous hardware configurations that returns the following from scan for each host:
+To illustrate, assume a cluster with homogeneous hardware configurations that returns the following from scan for each host:

 ```bash